 In Florida, where I live, grapefruits are plentiful year-round.
 In the more northern states, grapefruit season is at its peak during the winter months, making this Foundation Food an excellent, alkalizing source of bone-healthy nutrients during the winter season.

-In addition to slowing bone loss, grapefruit (a Foundation Food in the Save Our Bones Program) has been shown to lower blood sugar as effectively as the popular diabetes drug metformin.
+In addition to slowing bone loss, grapefruit (a Foundation Food in the Osteoporosis Reversal Program) has been shown to lower blood sugar as effectively as the popular diabetes drug metformin.

 When mice were given either sweetened grapefruit juice or sweetened water (so that caloric intake was the same for both groups), and fed either a high- or low-fat diet for 100 days, the results were startling.